UPS: Efficiently Building Foundation Models for PDE Solving via Cross-Modal Adaptation: Experiments

 \subsection{Ablation Studies}

-In this section, we perform six ablation studies to understand the effects of various design decisions in \ourmodel.
-S1-S5 demonstrate why adapting from pretrained LLMs is beneficial, while S6 is related to the FNO embedding network.
+We perform five sets of studies to ablate various design decisions in \ourmodel.
+S1-S4 demonstrate why adapting from pretrained LLMs is beneficial, while S5 is related to the FNO embedding network.

-\paragraph{S1: Pretrained LLMs vs. Training From Scratch } Compared to existing single-task models like FNO, \ourmodel uses a transformer-based architecture with more parameters and reuses the pretrained LLM weights for the model body.
-To show that our results are not solely attributed to the model size and that cross-modal adaptation is important, we evaluate the model's performance when we do \emph{not} load the pretrained weights for the model body.
-This is equivalent to training a transformer model from scratch using multiple PDE datasets.
-As shown in Table~\ref{table:main_ablation_table}, training from scratch results in worse performance than \ourmodel, indicating the benefits of adapting and utilizing a pretrained LLM.
-Additionally, we find that the results of training from scratch are still better than previous single-task models like FNO and U-Net.
-This shows the efficacy of our overall architecture and the benefit of training a multi-tasking solver.
+\textbf{S1: Pretrained LLMs vs. Training From Scratch } Compared to existing single-family models like FNO, \ourmodel uses a transformer-based architecture with more parameters and reuses the pretrained LLM weights for the model body.
+To show that our results are not solely attributed to the model size and that cross-modal adaptation is important, we evaluate the model's performance when we train a transformer model \emph{from scratch} using the same PDE datasets without doing anything more complicated.
+As shown in Table~\ref{table:main_ablation_table}, training from scratch results in much worse performance than \ourmodel, showing the benefits of adapting a pretrained LLM.

 \textbf{S2: Cross-Modal Alignment } We also test the importance of the two objectives used in stage 1, i.e., alignment loss with MMD, and task loss with nRMSE.
-We study three settings: 1) using only $\gL_{\mathrm{align}}$ for stage 1; 2) using only $\gL_{\mathrm{task}}$ for stage 1; and 3) removing stage 1 from our workflow entirely.
+We study three settings: (i) using only $\gL_{\mathrm{align}}$ for stage 1 as in~\citet{shen2023cross}; (ii) using only $\gL_{\mathrm{task}}$ for stage 1; and (iii) removing stage 1 from our workflow entirely.
 As shown in Table~\ref{table:main_ablation_table}, while removing any objective reduces the performance across all datasets, removing the task loss has a more significant negative effect.
-Meanwhile, removing the entire stage of embedding pretraining hurts the prediction accuracy.
+Meanwhile, removing the entire stage of embedding pretraining hurts prediction accuracy.
 This shows that simply fine-tuning the LLM without considering the modality gap or learning to extract PDE features is ineffective.